 Budget holders are informed of the budget available to them at least one month before the start of the academic year.
 It is the responsibility of the budget holder to manage the budget and to ensure that the funds available are not overspent.
-A printout detailing actual expenditure against budget is supplied to each budget holder at least once per term and budget holders are expected to keep their own records of orders placed but not paid for.
+Budget holders are expected to monitor their actual and committed expenditure against their budget on the Finance Portal.